 Visiting the Valley of the Kings can be quite expensive especially when it comes to transportation matters.
 Hiring a car to take you there for a day will require that you negotiate aggressively with the taxi drivers for a better rate.
 Local taxi drivers are well known to engage in scam activities and might end up surcharging your car hire unnecessarily.

-One of the main tombs at the valley is Tomb of Tutankhamun and you will need to purchase a separate ticket in order to visit the tomb.
+One of the main tombs at the valley is Tomb of Tutankhamun and you will need to purchase a separate ticket to visit the tomb.
 This is regarded as the valley’s most famous tomb.
-However, its limited decoration and smaller size makes it barely worth a visit and Cairo Egyptian Museum has over the years removed the riches that used to be found at the tomb.
+However, its limited decoration and smaller size make it barely worth a visit, and the Cairo Egyptian Museum has over the years removed the riches that used to be found at the tomb.

 Tomb of Thutmose III is categorized in phase one tombs and it is among the valley’s remotest toms.
 The tomb has unique decorations and it is one of the most tombs in Valley of the Kings.
 Tomb of Horemheb houses the remains of the last king of the 18th Dynasty.
 Then there is Tomb of Merneptah which has the remains of sons of Ramesses II, known as the great.
 Unfortunately, flash flooding in the valley has greatly affected this tomb even though some of the reliefs and paintings have survived this and are in good condition generally.
 When visiting the Valley of the Kings, you should keep in mind the fact that there is no water and food and you need to carry your supplies to the valley.